piber20/Mod-Config-Menu-Impure/README.md

 ## Navigation

 Keyboard:
-Use the arrow keys or WASD keys to navigate
+- Use the arrow keys or WASD keys to navigate the menu.

-Esc, backspace, or Q can be used to go back
+- Esc, backspace, or Q can be used to go back.

-E, space, or enter can be used to select an item.
+- E, space, or enter can be used to select an item.

-By default you can open the menu by pressing L.
+- By default you can open the menu by pressing L.

-F10 will also always open the menu, this cannot be changed.
+- F10 will also always open the menu, this cannot be changed.

 Controller:
-Both control sticks can be used to navigate the menu, press B to go back, A to select an item.
+- Both control sticks can be used to navigate the menu.
+- Press B to go back.
+- Press A to select an item.

-By default you can open the menu by pressing down the right control stick.
+- By default you can open the menu by pressing down the right control stick.